 By summer 1941, therefore, Lothar was the only member of his family still in Germany: his father, Albert, had died 12 May 1941 in Köln while Lothar was in Themar.
 He would have had little hope of emigrating: although it was still possible for Jews to emigrate voluntarily when he had arrived in Themar in March 1941, this was no longer so in September 1941.
 Hitler’s decision to force Jews to emigrate to the “East” occurred on 14 September 1941 two days after Lothar’s departure from Themar.

-Lothar probably returned to Höchheim in September 1941; seven months later, on 25 April 1942, Lothar and his wife, Rosa — their names spelled without the ‘h’ in ‘Guthmann’ — and Rosa’s brother, Gustav Friedmann, were deported from Würzburg east to the Lublin area of occupied Poland.9
+Lothar probably returned to Höchheim in September 1941; seven months later, on 25 April 1942, Lothar and his wife, Rosa — their names spelled without the ‘h’ in ‘Guthmann’ — and Rosa’s brother, Gustav Friedmann, were deported from Würzburg east to the Lublin area of occupied Poland.
+(In September 1942, Hedwig Friedmann was deported to Theresienstadt where her life ended in 1944.
+We do not know the fate of Berta Friedmann.)

 The Yad Vashem website provides the following account of “25 April 1942 — The Third Deportation from Würzburg“: